n0es1s/groq-python-starter/README.md

 MIT

 ## Known Issues
-- currently the total output tokens and tokens/second numbers are not accurate.
+- The total output tokens and tokens/second numbers are not accurate.
 Need to leverage the api response for actual data.
 - At times a reasoning model streaming with raw reasoning output may respond inside of an incomplete thinking: block.
         ```
         <think>Some response to user...